ATTENTION: If you need to know how to control NEST MITES click here.

 - In addition ectoparasites have the potential to transmit infectious diseases to

-- In extreme cases ectoparasites can have disastrous effects.
-The swarm of mites
+- In extreme cases some ectoparasite infestations can have disastrous effects.

-parental desertion and subsequent deaths of six nestlings within the box just
+believed to have led to parental desertion and subsequent deaths of six

-before they were due to fledge.
-(Photos by Sal the Butterfly Hunter).
+nestlings inside the box just before they were due to fledge.
+(Photo by Sal the

 - Click here for procedures to control parasitic mites in Tree Swallow